CHATS-lab/Token-Regularized-Fine-Tuning/README.md

-# The Piggyback Hypothesis: Explaining and Mitigating EM
+# The Piggyback Hypothesis: Explaining and Mitigating Emergent Misalignment

 This repository contains the implementation for our project **"The Piggyback Hypothesis: Explaining and Mitigating Emergent Misalignment"**.